programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 Green tori will be used to mark the communities.
 They can be harder to aim for than discs, but most PNG communities use tori made of leaves to hold the vessels as they are being made.
 The torus is a basic three.js geometry, and the diameter, central hole size, and segmentation can be specified.
 However, tori are generated at the wrong angle for this game and need to be rotated (around the x axis) by 90 degrees (i.e. -Math.PI *1/2).

-Because each torus is connected to a different information planel, they still need to be created separately and added to a torus group.
-The mouse click event listener has to be altered so that it targets the torus group instead of the jar group.
+Because each torus is connected to a different information planel, they still need to be created separately and added to a tori group.
+The mouse click event listener has to be altered so that it targets the tori group instead of the jar group.

 While each site COULD be added with code such as:
 ```